magpie-ea/magpie-site/getting-started/experiments.markdown

 ];
 ```

 This file defines that there are two types of trials which differ in a number of relevant pieces of information, such as the URL to a picture which will be shown, a question asked and two answer alternatives.
-If your experiment contains several different types of trials, we recommend supplying their information in separate files, like this template does for practice trials and main trials.
-There is also the possibility to load trial information from a CSV file.
-This is documented here.
-(TO BE WRITTEN SOON.)
+If your experiment contains several different types of trials, we recommend supplying their information in separate files, like the minimal template does for practice trials and main trials.
+There is also the possibility to load trial information from a CSV file and you may also obtain it from a data base, using the server app.
+(INFORMATION TO BE ADDED SOON.)

-Normally, we would like to randomize trial order in some way or other.
+Normally, we would like to randomize the trial order in some way or other.
 This is what happens inside of `exp.customize()`, where we have:

 ```javascript
 this.trial_info.main_trials = _.shuffle(main_trials)